jpfranca-br/thermostat/README.md

 ## AI Use

 Code ENTIRELLY created with Gemini Pro.
 I did not put my hand on the code, just interacted with Gemini.

+---
+## Next Steps

+Reduce footprint - create a "slim" version with all componentes soldered into board.